Baz Lurhmann calls him a “modern day Mick Jagger” and The Age calls him a “rare and true artist.”

 In 2014 Brendan was awarded Young Achiever of The Year at The Honour Awards for his charitable work in the GLBTI community.
 2015 saw Brendan star in the award winning Velvet, a show inspired by Studio 54 featuring wall to wall disco classics which toured nationally and internationally, heading to Adelaide, Sydney, Melbourne, Brisbane and Edinburgh.

-So far this year, Brendan has cemented his place with a debut performance at the Opera House Concert Hall stage with media darling Amanda Palmer.
-Currently he is starring in F*cking Adelaide, a new six-part comedy/drama series on ABC iView, which won Best Ensemble Performance at the International Academy of Web Television Awards.
+Brendan has cemented his place with a debut performance at the Opera House Concert Hall stage with media darling Amanda Palmer.
+He also starred in F*cking Adelaide, a six-part comedy/drama series on ABC iView, which won Best Ensemble Performance at the International Academy of Web Television Awards.